Southern California Logistics Airport near Victorville, CA

-Qantas Jumbo Jets Being Sent to SCLA in 2020
+Qantas Jumbo Jets Sent to SCLA in 2020

-During the COVID-19 pandemic, Qantas Airlines is sending its fleet of Airbus A380s to Victorville for storage.
+During the COVID-19 pandemic, Qantas Airlines sent much of its fleet of Airbus A380s to Victorville for storage.

-The Australian airline is parking its A380 fleet at the Victorville airport while international flying remains in a downturn.
+The Australian airline parked its A380 fleet at the Victorville airport while international flying remained in a downturn.
 On July 6, 2020, the Qantas Airbus A380-842 “VH-OQE Lawrence Hargrave,” operating as “QF6001,” left Melbourne’s Tullamarine Airport and flew nonstop to Victorville.

 Last United Airlines Boeing 747s Sent to SCLA